deslicer/dev1666/create-your-custom-mcp-tool.md

 - Click Run and review the formatted result

 For Splunk tools, verify your `.env` connection settings.
 If you see connection errors, confirm `MCP_SPLUNK_HOST`, `MCP_SPLUNK_USERNAME`, and `MCP_SPLUNK_PASSWORD` are set and the Splunk instance is reachable.

+***Lab Completed*** You have now created an new mcp tool, and run the tool towards your Splunk environment.
+Your tool is now ready to use by any AI agent. ✅

 ## 5. Troubleshooting your tool